Skip to content

 The trusted sequencer can commit batch sequences to L1 and store them in the PolygonZkEVM.sol contract, creating a historical repository of sequences.

 The PolygonZkEVM.sol contract also enables the aggregator to publicly verify transitions from one L2 state root to the next.
-The consensus contract accomplishes this by validating the aggregator’s zk-proofs, which attest to the proper execution of transaction batches.
+The consensus contract accomplishes this by validating the aggregator’s zk-proofs, which attest to proper execution of transaction batches.

 zkEVM node execution modes